OfficialBoomi/azure-kubernetes-molecule-quickstart/README.md

 Please follow below steps to purge deleted key vaults.
 1. Login to azure portal
 2. Go to key vaults service
-3. Open 'Manage deleted vaults'
+3. At the top of the screen, click 'Manage deleted vaults'
 4. Select subscription and then select key vault to be purged
 5. Click purge button and it will purge selected key vault